sanjoy/DietLISP/README.rst

 DietLISP is a minimalist, lazy, purely functional lisp.
 It does not have a static type system.
-The distinguishing feature of DietLISP is that all executable things in it are *semi-operatives*.
+The distinguishing feature of DietLISP is that all executable forms in it are *semi-operatives*.

 Semi-Operatives
 ~~~~~~~~~~~~~~~

-The notion of a semi-operative is similar to that of an *operative* in
+The notion of a *semi-operative* is similar to that of an *operative*
-the Kernel programming language.
-Semi-operatives combine macros and
+in the Kernel programming language.
+Semi-operatives combine macros
-functions into one unified concept but are more restrictive than
+and functions into one unified concept but are more restrictive than
 *fexprs*.

 I'd like to describe a semi-operative as *a hook into the denotational
 semantics of the interpreter*.
 You see, in a regular lisp, functions
 don't directly influence the interpreter and macros are hooks into the
 *parser*.
-By going a little deeper, we get a macro-function hybrid.
+Semi-operatives go a little deeper and we get a
+macro-function hybrid.

 An operative, like a macro, gets the bits of AST it has been invoked
 with, and (unlike a macro) the environment where it was invoked.
 It